kubernetes/website/docs/tasks/administer-cluster/dns-custom-nameservers.md

 ## Understanding name resolution in Kubernetes

-Kubernetes currently supports two DNS policies specified on a per-pod basis using the `dnsPolicy` flag: “Default” and “ClusterFirst”.
+DNS policies can be set on a per-pod basis.
+Currently Kubernetes supports two pod-specific DNS policies: “Default” and “ClusterFirst”.
+These policies are specified with the `dnsPolicy` flag.

 *NOTE: "Default" is not the default DNS policy.
 If `dnsPolicy` is not explicitly specified, then “ClusterFirst” is used.*